 Research/Areas of Interest:

-Groundwater hydrology, mathematical modeling of multiphase flow and reactive transport in porous media.
+Groundwater hydrology, soil and groundwater remediation, mathematical modeling of multiphase flow and transport in porous media, engineered nanoparticle transport and reactivity.

 - Ph.D., Princeton University, Princeton, United States, 1983